holochain/wind-tunnel/scenarios/app_install/README.md

 - **large**: Installs a larger app that contains some dependencies and some generated data as padding to make the bundle larger.
   These are intended to catch a compilation slowdown or issues with copying around large WASMs (e.g. accidental cloning or tracing).

+In each case, the behaviour will uninstall the app it installed so that it can re-install it on the next iteration.

 ### Suggested command

 You can run the scenario locally with the following command: